TomBugnon/deNEST/README.md

     2. Call `Network.save_data`:
         - Save the population rasters if the data was not cleared
         - Save the final state of synapses
-  2. Save and plot other
-    - Plot some connections
-    - Dump some connections
-    - ... any post-processing you like :)

 ## Parameters